WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/trademarks.md

 In general, avoid forming plural forms of company, product, or brand names, regardless of who owns the name.

-For more information on plural forms, see [Plurals]().
+For more information about plural forms, see [Plurals](https://make.wordpress.org/docs/style-guide/language-grammar/plurals/).

 ## Possessive forms of trademarks

 In general, avoid forming possessives of company, product, or brand names, regardless of who owns the name.

-For more information on possessive forms of trademarks, see [Company-, product-, and brand-name possessives]().
+For more information about possessive forms of trademarks, see [Company-, product-, and brand-name possessives]().